bogaczmateusz/smartmeal/.ai/_planning-session-ui-architecture.md

 ## Key Views, Screens, and User Flows

 - My Recipes Page: The main dashboard for authenticated users.
 It displays a grid of recipe cards.
 If the user has no recipes, it shows an empty state with CTAs to "Generate with AI" or "Add Manually".
 Two prominent buttons in the header provide access to these same creation flows.
+- Login & Registration Pages: Unauthenticated users will see pages for login and registration.
+Upon successful authentication, they will be redirected to the "My Recipes" page.
 - Recipe Detail Page: Displays the full details of a selected recipe.
 The header contains "Edit" and "Delete" actions.
 The delete action triggers a confirmation modal.
+"Edit Mode" will allow for in-place editing by converting text elements into form inputs.
 - Recipe Creation/Editing Flow: A single-page form will be used for both creating a manual recipe and editing an existing one.
 The form will feature dynamic field arrays for adding/removing ingredients and preparation steps.
 - AI Recipe Generation Flow: The user enters ingredients to get a recipe.
 The result is displayed in a read-only preview state.
 The user can then "Save" the recipe (which posts it to /api/recipes and redirects) or "Reject" it (which discards the state and redirects).
 User feedback is provided via toast notifications.
 - Profile Page: Will feature a tag-based input field for users to manage their "ingredients to avoid" list.